 What is the first step to obtaining support from the Foundation?

-Please review all information on the website regarding the Innovation Fellowship program and the particular RFP to which you would like to apply.
+Please review all information on the website regarding the Innovation Fellowship program.
 Interested individuals are encouraged to contact the Program Director in the field most closely aligned with their work.

 Would Foundation staff be willing to review my proposal in advance of the deadline?